-According to the 2012 "Report to the President" from the President's Council of Advisors on Science and Technology (PCAST), if the nation is to remain competitive in science, technology, engineering, and mathematics (STEM), American universities collectively will need to increase graduates in these areas by one-third annually over current rates; universities will need to produce approximately one million more STEM professionals over the next decade than is predicted under current assumptions in order to retain the United States' historical preeminence in science and technology.
+According to the 2012 Report to the President, "Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering, and Mathematics," from the President's Council of Advisors on Science and Technology (PCAST), if the nation is to remain competitive in science, technology, engineering, and mathematics (STEM), American universities collectively will need to increase graduates in these areas by onethird annually over current rates; universities will need to produce approximately one million more STEM professionals over the next decade than is predicted under current assumptions in order to retain the United States' historical preeminence in science and technology.

-The U.S. Bureau of Labor Statistics forecasts that during the decade between 2010 and 2020 employment in science and engineering occupations is estimated to grow by about 19 percent, compared to 14 percent for all occupations.
+The U.S. Bureau of Labor Statistics forecasts that during the decade between 2012 and 2022 employment in science and engineering occupations is estimated to grow by about 13 percent, compared to 11 percent for all occupations.
 There is further evaluation, which suggests that of the projected engineering occupation increase, 59 percent will be in computer and mathematical science positions, which also have the largest occupational growth rate at 23 percent.
 Furthermore, biological, agricultural, and environmental life science job opportunities are expected to increase by about 20 percent, with social science and psychology following behind at a 19 percent expected increase.
 Supporting the validity of these projections, the U.S. Department of Commerce reported in 2011 that the actual growth rate in STEM jobs was 8 percent for the decade of 2000 through 2010, while non-STEM jobs only grew by about 3 percent nationally.
 They too project future STEM job growth rates that approximate those of the Bureau of Labor Statistics.
 Wayne State University students appear to recognize these trends as evidenced by enrollment and corresponding graduation rate increases in STEM fields.